Trustees of SSTCN

 Adhith got into turtle walks when as a student in The School, KFI, he got exposed to it.
 From the age of 11 he has been passionate about turtles and has spent most of his time associated with turtle related activities in one form or the other.
 He is a bit of a legend while on the field in locating tracks and nests and he is totally hands on in his approach and is meticulous in hatchery management and record keeping.

 He has a masters’ degree in Marine management from the University of York in England.
-He has worked with turtle conservation projects in Orissa, Costa Rica and now in the Andaman Islands along with Kartik Shanker, one of the founders of SSTCN and now an acknowledged expert on sea turtles.
+He has worked with turtle conservation projects in Orissa, Costa Rica and now works on a project on leatherback turtles in the Andaman Islands along with Kartik Shanker, one of the founders of SSTCN and now an acknowledged expert on sea turtles.

 Sanjiv Gopal was coordinator of the Students’ Sea Turtle Conservation Network from 1997-2001 and held the group together during some of its toughest years when turtle nesting numbers drastically dropped on the Chennai coast.